Understanding Hungarian Vowels and Consonants for English Speakers

 - Hungarian Phonology - Wikipedia

-Detailed overview of Hungarian sounds and pronunciation rules.
+Detailed overview of Hungarian sounds and phonetics.

 - Hungarian Alphabet and Pronunciation - Omniglot